emilygv/emilyvernon.com/_casestudies/artvoy.md

 content="Younger art collectors are provided **curated options to narrow their search, enabling them to find the painting that will enhance their life.** There is a degree of flexibility during consideration and purchase.
 Services like monthly payment plans and renting **provides a lower barrier to acquiring art**, while appointment bookings speak to the desire to see paintings in-person. " %}

 ![](/assets/images/casestudies/artvoy/artvoy-final_01.jpg)
+{% include img_caption.html
+title="Booking In-Page"
+content="An interactive search bar and search results spectrum make it easier for users to narrow down selection." %}

 ![](/assets/images/casestudies/artvoy/artvoy-final_02.jpg)
+title="Interactive Search"
+content="In order to make repetitive bookings easier, this is done in-page, much like Zillow." %}

 ![](/assets/images/casestudies/artvoy/artvoy-final_03.jpg)
+title="Payment Options"
+content="To encourage spontaneous purchases, monthly payments and rentals are available." %}

 {% include figma_link.html link= "https://www.figma.com/proto/2wO79gWoFPlEYadDIbHXCF/Artvoy?node-id=754%3A391&scaling=min-zoom&page-id=754%3A390&starting-point-node-id=754%3A391&show-proto-sidebar=1" %}